hansheng654/kth-signal-peptide-prediction/README.md

 /data .
 All data are stored under /data folder

 /results .
-All Results are stored under /results folder, with each test-run stored into corresponding date
+All Results are stored under /results folder, with each test-run stored into corresponding date, log books are here too

 /doc .
 All documentations relate to this project are store under /doc

-/doc/log_book stored logs relate to this project
+Logbooks are stored under results

 ## Requirements
 * Python 3